StatResp/smart-comp_IncidentPrediction/README.md

 ### Sample Analysis

 **anonymous_df.pkl**: The data used in this study is proprietary, but we release a synthesized example dataset (in the **sample/data** folder) to demonstrate the expected data format.
-The data is formatted as a csv document; each row represents the features and incident counts for a 4 hour time window at a particular road segment.
+The data is formatted as a csv document; each row represents the features and incident counts for a 4-hour time window at a particular road segment.
 The specific feature names are detailed on the link provided.
+By Using **anonymous_df.pkl** and **config/params.conf** and running **run_sample.py** the results will be saved in **output** folder.
+For the sake of reproducibility, the authors ran the model and saved the results in the same folder.
+The user should be able to reproduce the same results.